kousiksatish/display-utility/README.md

 Get the complete resolution of the display when multiple monitors are connected.

+Note: Returns same value as getCurrentResolution(), when single monitor is connected

 ### displayUtility.getAllCurrentResolutionsWithOffset(): IResolutionWithOffset[] | undefined

 Get the position (x-offset and y-offset), height and width of connected monitors

 ### screenCaptureUtility.init(singleMonitorCapture: boolean, rROutput?: number): void

-Initialise the screen capturer and encoder for capturing screen.
+Initialises the screen capturer and x264 encoder for capturing screen.

 To capture a single output (monitor) with RROutput number 65 (example):